 A thrilling home win over Spain in the Nations League also showed what this team is capable of, but we just fear Ballon d’Or hero Luka Modric, Ivan Rakitic and Ivan Perisic are not getting any younger.

-Stanislav Cherchesov’s side performed with credit in the World Cup on home turf and have picked up five wins in six Group I fixtures, with the sole loss coming in Belgium.
+Stanislav Cherchesov’s side performed with credit in the World Cup on home turf and picked up eight wins in 10 qualifiers, with the only losses coming against Belgium.

-Some of the victories have been merely workmanlike, but captain Artem Dzyuba keeps banging in the goals and there is great unity in this squad.
+Some of the victories were merely workmanlike, but captain Artem Dzyuba keeps banging in the goals and there is great unity in this squad.